Contact Us

 Project Overview

-A Consultant has now been retained by the City to complete the detailed design assignment.
-The Consultant is completing the necessary field work and studies and preliminary design work is underway.
+A Consultant was retained by the City to complete the detailed design assignment.
+Necessary field work and studies were completed, and a design was advanced to the 60% level.

 Progress to date